apache/parquet-site/content/en/blog/features/alp_encoding.md

 - Geographic coordinates (longitude/latitude) - `42.3584`, `-71.0598`
 - Scientific measures (temperature, pressure, speed, degrees, etc.) - e.g. `-273.15`, `9.81`, `3.14159`

+ALP is not suitable for data that uses a wide range of exponents or a large number of significant digits, such as vector embeddings which typically span the full floating-point range.
+Such use cases can continue to use existing Parquet features such as `PLAIN` or [`BYTE_STREAM_SPLIT`] encoding followed by `ZSTD` or `SNAPPY` general purpose compression.

 Decimal values have a small number of significant digits and a small range of values and typically require many fewer bits to store than full-precision floating-point values.